junxit/us-congress-bills-112/metadata.md

 - 2012-04-16 — Placed on the Union Calendar, Calendar No. 303.
 - 2012-04-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-436.
 - 2012-04-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-436.
+- 2012-04-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-04-24 — Considered under suspension of the rules. (consideration: CR H2045-2046)
+- 2012-04-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1038.
+- 2012-04-24 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2012-04-25 — Considered as unfinished business. (consideration: CR H2107-2108)
+- 2012-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 181). (text: CR 4/24/2012 H2045)
+- 2012-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 181).(text: CR 4/24/2012 H2045)